mathias/mathias.github.com/source/about/index.markdown

 I have way too many interests.
 I am interested in functional programming, intelligent agents, and ubiquitous + wearable computing.
 On the practical side, I prefer to use Clojure & ClojureScript.
 I've spent a lot of time working with Ruby, JavaScript, and the standard assortment of developer tools: vim, emacs, git, and just about everything else.

 A list of the open source I've built or contributed to is on my [Open Source](/open-source) page.
-All of my work can be found at [github.com/mathias](https://github.com/mathias).
+My work can be found at [github.com/mathias](https://github.com/mathias).

 Slides from my presentations are on the [Presentations](/presentations) page.